 You know how important health insurance is.
 Having no health insurance exposes you to potentially significant hospital and doctor costs.
 If you don’t have a social security number, you may believe that you can’t obtain health insurance.
 That is not necessarily true.
 Health insurance is available.
 It will cover you in case of illness, accident, or a trip to the hospital.
 In this article, we discuss 3 health insurance options for people without a social security number.

-Please be aware that we are taking limited requests for the undocumented immigrant market.
+Please be aware that we no longer take requests for the undocumented immigrant market.
 We discuss this further in the article.
-If you are undocumented, please reach out to us via our contact us page.
-We will then send you an email/questionnaire.
-Only those who return the completed questionnaire and are serious about their health will receive assistance from us.
-We will help you the best we can.
+If you are undocumented, please reach out to one of the options on this page.

 - What Is The Affordable Care Act?